 “Some of the Insurtech innovation has also permeated into the captive space for companies that are on the forefront of technology as foundational support of their operations.”

-Throughout times as captives became an add-on, and less of an extension of the traditional market, it has become far more of a tool, one which can be thought about more creatively.
-Previously the use-case of a captive was well-defined.
+Previously, the use-case of a captive was well-defined.
 The pandemic, however, has served to tip the ideological scales of change around how a captive can be utilised.